Procedural Direction WC6 – Workplace injury management disputes

 14. In the application, the applicant must outline the nature of the dispute and whether any attempts have been made to resolve the dispute prior to the commencement of the proceedings.
 The applicant must also identify the specific obligation under Ch 3 of the 1998 Act that they allege has been breached.

-15. The applicant should attach to the application all relevant supporting documentation.
-That documentation must be indexed and paginated.
-Documents attached should assist the resolution of the dispute and provide evidentiary support for the application.
+15. The applicant should attach to the application all relevant supporting documentation in a single document bundle and must be indexed, sorted by document category, paginated with consecutively numbered pages, and contain no duplicate material.
+Documents attached should assist the resolution of the real issues in proceedings and provide evidentiary support for the application.
 Relevant documents may include:

 (a) injury management plan(s);